Poison (band): Solo success, health issues and touring (2010–present)

 After completing the Rock of Ages tour, the bandmembers went their separate ways.
 Joint projects did not go beyond their announcements.
 Michaels continued touring and played almost exclusively Poison's single releases with his solo band.
 He released Jammin' with Friends featuring re-recorded alternate versions of Poison and Michaels solo tracks on June 25, 2013, peaking at No. 80 on the Billboard 200.
 In June 2014, Rockett co-founded the band Devil City Angels.
 DeVille, Dall and Rockett performed together without Michaels as a live band dubbed The Special Guests in the summer of 2015.
 Brandon Gibbs accompanied them on vocals.
 At the end of 2015, drummer Rockett was diagnosed with oral cavity cancer, and joint projects had to be put on hold because of the necessary treatment.

 In 2017, Poison went on a co-headlining a tour with Def Leppard and special guest Tesla throughout the spring and summer and coincided with limited headline acts throughout the US and Canada celebrating their recent 30-year anniversary.
 The Nothing But a Good Time Tour with opening acts Cheap Trick and Pop Evil started May 18 and ended July 1 of the following year.

 In 2019 Michaels announced his autobiography to be released in 2020 titled Unbroken: My life in Pictures & Stories to coincide with his single release "Unbroken".
 It was initially set to be titled Roses & Thorns when Michaels first started working on the project and was set to be released in 2010, but kept being pushed back to include more content.
 In May 2020 Bret Michaels: Auto-Scrap-ography Volume 1: My Life in Pictures & Stories has been released as the first in a series of trilogies.

 Poison toured North America as an opening act for Mötley Crüe and Def Leppard with Joan Jett for The Stadium Tour from June 16 to September 9, 2022.
 The tour was originally scheduled for the summer of 2020 but was delayed due to the COVID-19 pandemic.
-During the tour, Michaels expressed doubt that the band would record another album (because Michael's doesn't want to share writing credits with Dall or Deville) hoped that they would write and record another song that evoked their hits from their heyday.
+During the tour, Michaels expressed doubt that the band would record another album, citing that he didn't believe that they could write and record another song that evoked their hits from their heyday.